openstack/trove-specs/specs/template.rst

 Assignee(s)
 -----------

 Who is leading the writing of the code?
-Or is this a blueprint where you're throwing it out there to see who picks it up?
+Or is this a spec where you're throwing it out there to see who picks it up?

 If more than one person is working on the implementation, please designate the primary author and contact.